Open Mon-Fri. 9am-5pm PST. CALL US: 1-800-665-3998

 As we explore the "Charms of Old Manila", we will drive through Roxas Boulevard to Rizal Park, named in honor of the country's national hero, Dr. Jose Rizal.
 For people-watching there’s no better place than Rizal Park where, every day, locals can be seen jogging, picnicking, or simply hanging out with friends.

 We continue to Fort Santiago, Manila's main line of defense against invaders from the sea.
 It is a stone fort guarding the entrance to the city from Manila Bay.
 It has been the site of many tragic moments in Philippine history.
-Then, we will visit Casa Manila, a reproduction of a 19th century house equipped with oriental and European décor, as well as Philippine antique furniture.
-Built by Imelda Marcos, this is a chance to see some stunning antique furniture and artwork.
 Our last stop for today will be Baluarte De San Diego.
 Located along the walls of Intramuros, Manila, it was designed and built by Jesuit priest Antonio Sedeno from 1586 to 1587 and it is one of the oldest stone fortifications in Intramuros.

 Overnight in Manila.